 Before becoming Michigan's third softball coach, Hutchins spent one year as the head coach at Ferris State University (1982).
 While at Ferris, she led the Bulldogs to the NCAA Division II National Tournament and was selected Great Lakes Intercollegiate Athletic Conference Coach of the Year.
 Hutchins was an assistant coach at Indiana University (1981) -- under legendary coach Gayle Blevins -- and at Michigan (1983-84).

 A 1979 graduate of Michigan State University, Hutchins displayed her athletic talents in both basketball and softball (1976-79), helping the Spartans to the 1976 Association of Intercollegiate Athletics for Women National Softball Championship.
 In 2003, she was chosen as the recipient of the Nell Jackson Award, considered the highest honor the Michigan State Varsity "S" Club can give a female alumna for professional accomplishments and community service.
 She was also inducted into the Greater Lansing Athletic Hall of Fame in July 2000.

 Hutchins founded the Michigan Softball Academy in 2010 in conjunction with the program's annual "Pink Game."
 The academy is a one-night on-field clinic for adults that raises funds for the Making Strides Against Breast Cancer organization.
-In 2013, the academy set new benchmarks for participants (216) and fundraising ($80,589).
-Since partnering with the American Cancer Society in 2007 for the annual Making Strides Against Breast Cancer walk, the Michigan softball program has raised more than $300,000.
+In 2014, the academy set new benchmarks for participants (250) and fundraising ($118,283).
+Since partnering with the American Cancer Society in 2007 for the annual Making Strides Against Breast Cancer walk, the Michigan softball program has raised nearly $450,000.

 Hutchins holds a master's degree in physical education from Indiana (1981).